Utkarshkverma/Smart-Contact-Manager/README.md

 # Smart Contact Manager

-This is a spring boot project for mannaging contacts of user
+This is a spring boot project for managing contacts of a user